opportus/object-mapper/README.md

 -   Any type of file, commonly used for configuration (XML, YAML, JSON, etc...), defining statically a *map* to build at runtime
--   Any type ofH annotation in *source* and *target* classes, defining statically a *map* to build at runtime
+-   Any type of annotation in *source* and *target* classes, defining statically a *map* to build at runtime
 -   Any type of PHP routine, defining dynamically a *map* to build at runtime
 -   ...